 Dinner at Christie’s Scottish Tapas

 There are so many great Falkirk restaurants to choose from.
-But on this occasion, we went to one we’ve never been to before, Christie’s.
-Christie’s Scottish Tapas restaurant is located in Manor Street with a range of “Traditional Scottish food served TAPAS STYLE!”
+But on this occasion, we went to one we’d never been to before, Christie’s.
+Christie’s Scottish Tapas restaurant is located on Manor Street with a range of “Traditional Scottish food served TAPAS STYLE!”

 They refer to tapa as “simply a braw wee plate of Scran” Scran is a Scottish slang word for food.
 They also cater for different dietary requirements including vegan and gluten-free.